Welcome to Mialet!

 Delicious Dining

-• Epicerie and Eco Shop: Sit inside and enjoy a hot beverage at both.
+- Eco Shop: Sit inside and enjoy a hot beverage

-Whether you are eager to explore the rich local history, enjoy the tranquil nature, or immerse yourself in village life, Malet offers a delightful blend of culture, tradition, and relaxation.
-We look forward to welcoming you to our beautiful corner of the Dordogne.
+Whether you are eager to explore the rich local history, enjoy the tranquil nature, or immerse yourself in village life, Mialet offers a delightful blend of culture, tradition, and relaxation.
+Make Beaux Souvenirs your base for exploring this beautiful corner of the Dordogne—just a short walk from the village bakery, shops, and brasserie.

 Things to See & Do